ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 =================
 In order to run the tests, NCEPLIBS and NCEPLIBS-external need to be installed (see :numref:`Chapter %s <config_new_platform>` for instructions).
 These libraries have been preinstalled on Cheyenne, but not on Stampede and Orion.

-The input data needed for the tests need to be on disk before the tests are submitted.
+The input data needed for the tests needs to be on disk before the tests are submitted.
 It is already staged on Cheyenne since it is a preconfigured platform.
 On Orion and Stampede, data must be acquired from the ftp site and staged on disk (see :numref:`Chapter %s <inputs_and_outputs>`) before proceeding with the test.
 Then setting the running environment according to :numref:`Chapter %s <quickstart>`.

 Testname syntax